Blood Group Test: Types, Procedure, Price, Precautions and FAQs

 • Draw three circles on a piece of clean glass.

-• Place the slide carefully and discretely aside.
+• Place the slide carefully aside.

 • Using a toothpick to gently stir the blood sample, wait a minute to see the outcome.

+Additionally, it checks to determine if your red blood cells have Rh factor on their surface.
 The presence or absence of specific proteins in your red blood cells determines your blood type.
-Antigens are the name for these proteins.
-Your blood type (or blood group) is determined by the blood types you inherited from your parents.
+The blood type (or blood group) is determined by the blood types inherited from the parents.

 According to the ABO blood typing system, blood is frequently categorised.
 There are four main blood types: